 Jhanteigh Kupihea (Editorial Director) was most recently senior editor at Atria Books where she worked on commercial fiction and non-fiction across all ages and genres.
 She was a key contributor to Keywords Press, an imprint dedicated to digital influencers, for which she acquired and edited multiple New York Times and national bestsellers, including the Girl Online trilogy by Zoe "Zoella" Sugg, A Work in Progress and Note to Self by Connor Franta.
 She also oversaw the launch of Skybound Books in 2017, a co-publishing imprint with comic book publisher Skybound Entertainment dedicated to science fiction, fantasy, and horror for pop culture fans.

 Rick Chillot (Senior Editor) is interested in fiction and non-fiction, for adults or kids, that intersects with pop culture, sci-fi, comics and superheroes, comedy, and/or weirdness.
 Especially likes projects with potential for a prominent visual or graphic component.
 Please no zombies or poetry, no parody books that don’t have real content, no picture books if there’s not an artist attached.
 Graphic novel pitches welcome.
 Don’t just send an idea, send a full outline, sample chapters, or manuscript.
-Don’t query about whether or not you should send something, just send something.
+Email submissions preferred; response time for mailed submissions will be significantly longer.

 Please only query one of us.
 And please don’t call us to follow up.
 We try our best to reply to all queries, and of course we always respond if we’re interested.